 Cover:

 Plain and forgettable.
-Always saddens me a bit to see reprints of the old masters with such cheap covers.
+It always saddens me to see reprints of the old masters with such cheap covers.

 None.
 Unless you find stuff like this funny: